jvloo/popcat-popbot/README.md

 ## Let's fight for Malaysia's Popcat world ranking 🇲🇾

-This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> that can bypass bot detection.
+This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> that directly bypass bot detection.

 The script accesses the PopCat's Vue app instance directly and manipulate the key variables which contributes to click counter, spam counter and API call, so to ensure that: